Treatment for Excessive Sweating | Hyperhidrosis Essentials

 Hyperhidrosis is the medical term for excessive sweating.

-Can we treat hyperhidrosis with anti-wrinkle injections?
+Can we treat excessive sweating with anti-wrinkle injections?

 Anti-wrinkle injections are a highly effective excessive sweating treatment.

-The excessive sweating is caused by over activity of the sweat glands in the area.
+Hyperhidrosis is caused by over activity of the sweat glands in the area.
 Botox is highly effective at stopping this over activity.
 It stops sweating in the treated area temporarily (months).

-How does excessive sweating affect sufferers?
+How does the condition affect sufferers?

 There are social stigmas and inconveniences attached to excessive sweating.

 - unsightly patches and stained clothes –> dry cleaning bills